sargef/course-backend/README.md

 heroku git:clone -a YOUR-APP-NAME cd YOUR-APP-NAME

-copy details from jawsdb configuration and past into a .env file like this
+//copy details from jawsdb configuration and past into a .env file like this

 **heroku config for backend**